 What is Amphoteric?

-Amphoteric is the ability of a molecule, ion or a species like that to act as a base and an acid.
+The term amphoteric means the ability of a molecule, ion or any other complex compound to act as a base and an acid.
 There are some molecules, which have both these properties under certain circumstances.
-There are some metal oxides and hydroxides, which are amphoteric.
+Moreover, there are some metal oxides and hydroxides, which are amphoteric.

-What is the difference between Ampholyte and Amphoteric?
+What is the Difference Between Ampholyte and Amphoteric?